GOODS AND SERVICE TAX (GST) IN INDIA

 The President of India approved the Constitution Amendment Bill for Goods and Services Tax (GST) on 8 September 2016, following the bill’s passage in the Indian parliament and its ratification by more than 50% of state legislatures.
 This law will replace all indirect taxes levied on goods and services by the central government and state government and implement GST by April 2017.
 The implementation of GST will have a far-reaching impact on almost all the aspects of the business operations in India.
 With more than 140 countries now adopting some form of GST, India has long been a stand-out exception.

 GST is a value-added tax levied at all points in the supply chain, with credit allowed for any tax paid on input acquired for use in making the supply.
 It would apply to both goods and services in a comprehensive manner, with exemptions restricted to a minimum.
+In a nutshell, only value addition will be taxed and burden of tax is to be borne by the final consumer.
+The tax would accrue to the taxing authority which has jurisdiction over the place of consumption which is also termed as place of supply.

 In keeping with the federal structure of India, it is proposed that the GST will be levied concurrently by the central government (CGST) and the state government (SGST).
 It is expected that the base and other essential design features would be common between CGST and SGSTs for individual states.
 The inter-state supplies within India would attract an integrated GST (IGST), which is the aggregate of CGST and the SGST of the destination state.